desh2608/transducer-loss-benchmarking/README.md

 containing information abut each utterance in `train-clean-100`:
   - Column 0 contains the number of acoustic frames after subsampling, i.e., the `T` in transducer loss computation
-  - Column 1 contains the number of BPE tokens, i.e., the `U` in transducer loss computation
+  - Column 1 contains the number of BPE tokens, i.e., the `U` in transducer loss computation These are saved to `./shape_info.pt`.

+Additionally, if `--generate-valid-ranges` is passed as an option, it generates valid ranges (only for those utterances for which alignments are present in the manifest).
+This is a list of tensors (1 tensor per utterance).
+Each of these tensors has shape `(U, 2)`, where each row denotes the start frame and end frame for the corresponding BPE token.
+These are saved to `./valid_ranges.pt`.

-**Hint**: We have saved the generated file `./shape_info.pt` in this repo so you don't need to run this step.
+**Hint**: We have saved the generated files `./shape_info.pt` and `./valid_ranges.pt` in this repo so you don't need to run this step.
+You can extract them by running `tar -xvzf libri_stats.tar.gz`.

 If you want to do benchmarks on other dataset, you will find `./generate_shape_info.py` very handy.

 ## Step 2: Run benchmarks